-Your symptoms mayvary from day-to-day, and you may experience periods where you are symptom-free.
+Your symptoms may vary from day to day, and you may experience periods when you are symptom-free.
 Symptoms may worsen if you develop a urinary tract infection.

 There are no tests that can be used to make a definitive diagnosis of IC.
+Therefore, many cases of IC go undiagnosed.
 Because IC shares many of the same symptoms of other bladder disorders, your doctor will need to rule these out first.
 These other disorders include:

 - urinary tract infections

 - bladder cancer